seed-labs/seed-labs/manuals/difference.md

 ## Web Security

 In all the web security labs, the web servers are now hosted inside containers.
+Because of this, these labs do not depend on the SEED VM anymore, and they can be conducted on generic Ubuntu 20.04 OS.

  - **XSS Attack Lab:** There is no change in the attack tasks.
    Significant changes were made to the CSP task (countermeasure).